addyg/Neural-Network-from-Scratch/README.md

 1. Number of Hidden layers
 2. Number of Neurons in each hidden laye
 3. Learning Rate, or alpha
-4. Batch Size, which is no. of smpales processed before model updated
+4. Batch Size, which is no. of samples processed before model updated
 5. Number of epochs

 #### See plots for log_loss and accuracy plots